pixelknitter/DataVisualization/README.md

 - add axis labels for stages (stages with colors for the y-axis and time window for the x-axis)
 - add session length visually
 - fix and add tests for complete coverage
-- clean up storybooks to
+- clean up the storybooks

 Time spent on project: 12 hrs (includes research, design, and environment issues)